encoredev/encore/docs/primitives/object-storage.md

 The most common implementation is Amazon S3 ("Simple Storage Service") and its semantics are universally supported by every major cloud provider.

-Encore.go provides a cloud-agnostic, S3 compatible API for working with Object Storage, allowing you to store and retrieve files with ease.
+Encore.go provides a cloud-agnostic API for working with Object Storage, allowing you to store and retrieve files with ease.
+It has support for Amazon S3, Google Cloud Storage, as well as any other S3-compatible implementation (such as DigitalOcean Spaces, MinIO, etc.).

 Additionally, when you use Encore's Object Storage API you also automatically get: